 Here are the main things Edwards says that an advisor can and should do in the philanthropic planning process.

 Have conversations that relate to clients’ deeply held values, beliefs and priorities.
 Advisors who ask their clients what is really important to them will find that they express it in a number of different ways–referring to passions, interests, callings, or purpose in life.
-These are key to discovering what is most important to your client in his philanthropic efforts, and often the most important objectives are spurred by life experience–such as contributing to cancer research after losing a family member to the disease, or, as in the case of a client Edwards had,
+These are key to discovering what is most important to your client in his philanthropic efforts, and often the most important objectives are spurred by life experience–such as contributing to cancer research after losing a family member to the disease, or, as in the case of a client Edwards had, focusing on improving foster families in his home state.
+The client had been a foster child himself and knew what needed to be improved in the system.
+Personal experience is often the driving force.

 Provide the financial planning that will enable your client to carry out his philanthropic goals.
 This includes traditional financial analysis and a comprehensive financial plan.